 However, if you decide to major in Russian or Slavic studies at Barnard, your academic adviser (the person who approves your program each semester) will always be a Barnard faculty member.
 (Columbia Slavic majors go to the Director of Undergraduate Studies at Columbia for academic advising.)

 The Barnard Slavic Department is centered in 226 Milbank Hall, with faculty offices opening off the main department office.
-The Columbia Slavic Department is centered in 708 Hamilton Hall, with faculty offices dotted up and down the 7th floor hallway.
-During business hours, office staff are available in both department offices to help you find what you need.
+The Columbia Slavic Department is centered in 708 Hamilton Hall, with faculty offices dotted up and down the 7th-floor hallway.
+During business hours, office staff is available in both department offices to help you find what you need.

 For more detailed information about Slavic studies at Barnard/Columbia, including information on professors, courses of instruction, alumni, events, and other resources, see the main Department website at http://www.columbia.edu/cu/slavic.